Finland’s NATO membership: What’s next?

 Once Finland’s membership acceptance document is handed over, the country will officially become a NATO member.
 A flag raising ceremony will be held at 1330 GMT (1530 CET) in Brussels on Tuesday.

 Finland and neighboring Sweden jointly applied for NATO membership in May 2022.
 The countries, which have close cultural, economic and political ties, planned to enter the alliance simultaneously.

-Sweden’s bid, however, has stalled due to opposition from Turkey, whose president has said his country wouldn’t ratify membership before disputes between Ankara and Stockholm were resolved.
+Sweden’s bid, however, has stalled due to opposition from Turkey, whose president has said his country won’t ratify membership before its disputes with Stockholm are resolved.
 The Turkish government has accused Sweden of being too soft on groups that it deems to be terror organizations.